Lohit9/MasterYourAlgorithms/README.md

 6. **Kth minimum element**: C Program to find the kth minimum element in array, quite common in interviews(I was asked this in the Zynga interview)

+7. **Binary tree to List**: C program to convert a binary tree to a list.